Sweetener by Ray Sahelian, M.D. - Information on Artificial Sweeteners and Natural Sweeteners

 potentially prevent cavities.

-Whether sweeteners are classified as natural,
+Whether they are classified as natural,

 synthetic, or both, the product formulation possibilities appear endless with